 Hopefully you now have a better understanding of the ways geospatial data can be represented, as well as the scenarios in which certain methods may be more appropriate than others.
 But before you visualize any data, you need to collect it first.
 If you’re not so keen on the needed legwork and potential accuracy issues that come with gathering data on points of interest manually, SafeGraph has all of your location data needs covered.

-If you're ready to learn more, check out the next chapter "Challenges of Geospatial Data Integrations".
-If you want to go back to basics of analytics check out “Geospatial Data Analytics — What It Is, Benefits, and Top Use Cases” will teach you everything you need to know about this topic.
+If you're ready to learn more, check out the next chapter, "Challenges of Geospatial Data Integrations" here.
+If you want to go back to basics of analytics, our guide titled “Geospatial Data Analytics — What It Is, Benefits, and Top Use Cases” which you can read here, will teach you everything you need to know about this topic.